 What can I do?

-Support your young person to be aware of how social media advertising may affect their behaviour or attitude towards drinking and call out the different ways that the alcohol industry advertises them.
+Support your young person to be aware of how social media advertising may affect their attitude towards drinking and call out the ways the alcohol industry advertises them.
 You can use media stories, social media posts or themes from TV shows as conversation prompts.

 Make an official complaint

-If you see an advertisement or promotion from an alcohol brand which you believe violates the advertising code, make an official complaint to the ABAC (Responsible Alcohol Marketing Code) and the Alcohol Advertising Review Board (AARB).
+If you see an ad or promotion from an alcohol brand which you believe violates the advertising code, you can make an official complaint to the ABAC (Responsible Alcohol Marketing Code) and the Alcohol Advertising Review Board (AARB).

-- FARE.
-An alcohol ad every 35 seconds.
-A snapshot of how the alcohol industry is using a global pandemic as a marketing opportunity.
-Cancer Council WA; 2020.
+- Cancer Council WA.
+An Alcohol ad every 35 seconds.
+A snapshot of how the alcohol industry is using a global pandemic as a marketing opportunity 2020 [13.03.2023].